awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 ## Enable Auto Scaling Group Metrics<a name="as-enable-group-metrics"></a>

 When you enable Auto Scaling group metrics, your Auto Scaling group sends sampled data to CloudWatch every minute\.
 There is no charge for enabling these metrics\.

 **To enable group metrics \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Auto Scaling Groups**\.
+1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

-1. Select your Auto Scaling group\.
+1. Select the check box next to your Auto Scaling group\.

+   A split pane opens up in the bottom part of the page, showing information about the group that's selected\.

 1. On the **Monitoring** tab, for **Auto Scaling Metrics**, choose **Enable Group Metrics Collection**\.
 If you don't see this option, select **Auto Scaling** for **Display**\.
 ![\[Enable Auto Scaling group metrics collection.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/monitoring_group_metrics_enable.png)